-$\begin{array}{l} \text{Total tax on U.S. return} \\ \text{(after certain adjustments)} \end{array} \times \frac{\text{V.I.
-AGI}}{\text{worldwide AGI}} \end{array}$
+Total tax on U.S. return (after certain adjustments) $\times \frac{\text{V.I.
+AGI}}{\text{worldwide AGI}}$

 Form 8689 is used for this computation.
 You must complete this form and attach it to each copy of your return.
 You should pay any tax due to the Virgin Islands when you file your return with the Virgin Islands Bureau of Internal Revenue.
-You receive credit for taxes paid to the Virgin Islands by including the amount on Form 8689, line 32, in the total on Form 1040, line 64.
-On the dotted line next to line 64, write "Form 8689" and show the amount.
+You receive credit for taxes paid to the Virgin Islands by including the amount on Form 8689, line 32, in the total on Form 1040, line 66.
+On the dotted line next to line 66, enter "Form 8689" and show the amount.